Regularmute/Connect4/documentation/weekreports/weekreport4.md

     * The same bug was found inside the minimax functions.
 * AI now selects moves that lead to imminent victory.
 * AI now prevents imminent victories by player.
+* AI now searches for moves in the middle columns before moving onto outer columns.
+It feels like games after this change have become significantly harder for the player to win.

 ## Problems and Questions